Homebrew (video games): Neo-Geo MVS, AES, and CD

 The Neo-Geo Home Cart and Arcade Systems can be tough candidates for homebrew development.
-Neo-Geo AES and MVS cartridges have two separate boards: one for video, and one for sound.
+Neo-Geo AES (Advanced Entertainment System) and MVS (Multi-Video System) cartridges have two separate boards: one for video, and one for sound.
 If programming a cartridge for the system were to occur, it would involve replacing the old ROM chips with one's newly programmed ones as the cartridges are in a sense, Arcade boards.
-NGDevTeam who have released Fast Striker and Gunlord found a workaround with this.
-What they did was print out their own board, and soldered their own ROM chips into them; this, however, can cause the Universe Bios logo to look corrupted if a custom bios were to be programmed.
-Programming for the Neo-Geo CD, however is easier than programming for cartridges.
+NGDevTeam, who have released Fast Striker and Gunlord, simply printed out their own board and soldered their own ROM chips onto it; this, however, can cause the Universe Bios logo to look corrupted if a custom BIOS were to be programmed.
+Programming for the Neo-Geo CD, however, is easier than programming for cartridges.
 The CDs themselves can actually contain both sound and video respectively.
 Depending on the Megabit count for a game program, load times will vary.
-A CD game with low Megabit counts will load only one time; whereas a CD game with higher megabit counts could load in between scenes, or rounds.
-There are now some full games scheduled for release in physical form, such as Neo Xyx.
+A CD game with low Megabit counts will load only one time, whereas a CD game with higher megabit counts could load in between scenes, or rounds.
+As of 2014, other full games have been scheduled for release in physical form, such as Neo Xyx.

-Programmer of the Neo-Geo Universe Bios, Razoola is currently working on a "Skeleton Game Driver" that supports two players.
-This ROM is meant to remedy the corrupted Universe Bios Screens, as well as work with an unmodified/stock Neo-Geo Multi-Video System (MVS), or Advanced Entertainment System (AES).
+Razoola, programmer of the Neo-Geo Universe Bios, was working in January 23rd, 2019 on a "Skeleton Game Driver" that supports two players.
+This ROM is meant to remedy the corrupted Universe Bios Screens, as well as work with an unmodified/stock Neo-Geo MVS or AES.

 Razion is an example of an original Neo Geo game ported over to modern consoles, in this case the Nintendo Switch.

 Game Boy

-There are many toolkits and utilities available to program homebrew on the handheld.
-ROM hacks of popular games on the handheld are available for the system.
-There are also unofficial ports and demakes of games from other home consoles and handhelds made for the Game Boy, some examples are a demake of the PlayStation game Castlevania: Symphony of the Night and a port of Stunt Race FX for the Game Boy.
+There are many toolkits and utilities available to program homebrew on the Game Boy.
+ROM hacks of games on the handheld are available for the system.
+There are also unofficial ports and demakes of games from other home consoles and handhelds made for the Game Boy, some examples are a demake of the PlayStation game Castlevania: Symphony of the Night, a port of the infamous Philips CD-i game Zelda’s Adventure, and a port of Stunt Race FX.

+Lynx

+Very soon after the release of the Lynx was the first homebrew devkit release which was later named BLL (as it was done by the same developers as BJL for the Atari Jaguar).
+At the beginning, game development on BLL used 65C02 assembly much like on the Atari ST, but soon cc65 support was added.
+In the recent years, the homebrew scene developed a number of new games.